DOD earmarks at least $31.6 billion for C4ISR procurement and research next year

-WASHINGTON-Leaders of the U.S. Department of Defense (DOD) plan to spend at least $31.6 billion next year for activities related to command, control, communications, computers, intelligence, surveillance, and reconnaissance (C4ISR), according to Pentagon budget documents.
+WASHINGTON, 15 Feb.
+2012.
+Leaders of the U.S. Department of Defense (DOD) plan to spend at least $31.6 billion next year for activities related to command, control, communications, computers, intelligence, surveillance, and reconnaissance (C4ISR), according to Pentagon budget documents released this week.

 The $31.6 billion the military plans to spend on C4ISR in fiscal 2013 is down 10.92 percent from the $35.47 billion in the Pentagon's current-year budget, and is down 16.8 percent from 2011 C4ISR spending levels.
 Federal fiscal year 2013 begins next Oct.
 1.

-These numbers are derived from a line-by-line analysis of the 2013 DOD budget request for procurement, as well as for research, development, test, and evaluation (RDT&E), and do not reflect potential spending in the Pentagon's operations and maintenance or other budget requests.
+These numbers are derived from a line-by-line analysis of the 2013 DOD budget request for procurement, as well as for research, development, test, and evaluation (RDT&E).
+Figures do not reflect potential spending in the Pentagon's operations and maintenance or other budget requests, and do not reflect budget line items in which C4ISR content is not apparent.

 Big-ticket items in the Pentagon's procurement blueprint for 2013 include a proposed $2.67 billion purchase of 13 Boeing P-8A Poseidon maritime patrol aircraft, which are ruggedized versions of the Boeing 737 passenger jetliner modified for long-range oceanic surveillance and anti-submarine warfare (ASW).